Haz Al-Din

 Haz Al-Din (Note: Haz Al-Din is a stage name used for streaming and for his writings.
-Al-Din has also used the stage names InfraHaz and Haz Al-Ghul.) (حظ الدين; born 1996) is a pseudonymous (Note: The International and Jungle World identified Al-Din's real name as Adam Tahir, while former American Communist Party member Danny Shaw referred to his real name as Ali "Haz" Hammoud.)
-American political commentator and activist who has served as the inaugural chairman of the American Communist Party since 2024.
+He has also used the stage names InfraHaz and Haz Al-Ghul.) (حاز الدين; born 1996) is a pseudonymous (Note: The International and Jungle World identified Al-Din's real name as Adam Tahir, while former American Communist Party member Danny Shaw referred to his real name as Ali "Haz" Hammoud.)
+American political commentator and activist who has served as the inaugural chairman of the American Communist Party (ACP) since 2024.
 He is active as a livestreamer on YouTube, Twitch, and Kick under the Infrared brand, which he uses for political discussion and debates.

-Al-Din espouses left-conservative, left-populist, and illiberal views, and is a supporter of Marxism–Leninism with particular admiration for the Soviet Union and China.
+Al-Din espouses left-conservative, left-populist, anti-Zionist, illiberal, and Russophilic views, and is a supporter of Marxism–Leninism with particular admiration for the Soviet Union and China.
 He is critical of positions across the political spectrum, particularly liberalism.
 Al-Din is known for his harsh, confrontational, and often provocative public image, with Infrared growing in notoriety through debates, aggressive rants about his political views, and clashes with both audience members and fellow political influencers.
 Some of the views espoused by Al-Din on Infrared have been labeled as reactionary, anti-LGBTQ, anti-feminist, and anti-environmentalist, labels which Al-Din denies.

 Al-Din and fellow political commentator Jackson Hinkle are closely associated with MAGA Communism, which Al-Din describes as a strategy which attempts to consolidate the MAGA base away from "false consciousness" and towards communism.
 The strategy has attracted controversy, with critics labeling it an opportunistic rebranding of communism to appeal to disaffected conservatives.
-Alexander Reid Ross has described MAGA Communism as a fringe movement that attempts to blend populist rhetoric with socialist terminology.
-In 2024, Al-Din and Hinkle created the American Communist Party (ACP).
-ACP espouses socially conservative views.
+American author Alexander Reid Ross has described MAGA Communism as a fringe movement that attempts to blend conservative-populist rhetoric with socialist terminology.
+In 2024, Al-Din and Hinkle founded the ACP.
+The ACP espouses socially conservative views.

 Early and personal life

-Haz Al-Din was born in 1996 in Dearborn, Michigan, to Lebanese Shia immigrants who had fled the Lebanese Civil War in the 1970s and settled in an Arab-majority part of the state.
+Haz Al-Din was born in January 1996 in Dearborn, Michigan, to Lebanese Shia immigrants who had fled the Lebanese Civil War in the 1970s and settled in an Arab-majority part of the state.
 He became interested in socialism at the age of 12 or 13, initially drawn to the Soviet Union's achievements, which he found to be far more sophisticated than what was commonly taught in Western education.
-Al-Din pursued a juris doctor degree but took a permanent leave of absence from law school after completing his first year to begin livestreaming full-time.
+Al-Din began pursuing a juris doctor degree but took a permanent leave of absence from law school after completing his first year to begin livestreaming full-time.

-Al-Din is a Muslim; he currently resides in the Detroit metropolitan area in Michigan.
+Al-Din is a Muslim; he currently resides in Ann Arbor, Michigan.